So, you might like the idea of being a Forex trader, but it is not right for everyone.

 In Forex trading, you need to quickly recognise when you’re wrong, and close losing trades as early as possible.
 It’s important to develop your ability to accept your losses and learn from your trading experience.

 You can make huge returns in the FX market, but these kinds of returns do not come without risks, especially when using leverage.
-So, if you can’t handle the idea of losing every dollar in your account, Forex trading is not going to fit your targeted risk/reward.

 5 reasons you should trade Forex

 It provides great flexibility for traders who want to trade part-time and as there are no market opening or market closing times the opportunity for potential profits is 24 hours per day, 5 days per week!

 Of course, trading volume varies depending on how many sessions overlap, and it often decreases when there are bank holidays in major sessions such as on Wall Street.

 The impact of news is also strong on the Forex market, as currencies quickly react to macroeconomic news, political events and economic data.